 1. Focus On Your Employee

 Pay attention to your employees and watch your business grow.
 Any business is only as good as the people behind it.
 No matter how much effort you put into your business, you cannot run it alone.
-Bring in other people that can understand your goals and help you achieve them.
-Even though the dreams and ideas may only be yours, sharing them is always a good idea.
+Bring in other people who can understand your goals and help you achieve them.
+While the dreams and ideas maybe yours, sharing them is always a good idea.

 Ensure that your employees understand their role in the success of the business and that they feel valued.
 Offer competitive wages and working conditions.
 Manage your payrolls on time, and do not hesitate to praise good work.
 If there is a need to improve, correct them with kindness.

 Give your employees opportunities to develop their skills continually.
 Let them know about open training courses from which they can benefit.
 By improving their skills, they can do a better job for your business.